Irony Meaning Examples In Sentence Synonyms & Antonyms

 What is dramatic irony?

-How is irony used in everyday life?
+How does irony show up in routine life?

 To Know easy meaning of English Language words with Examples, Please